PrimaMateria/blog/primamateria-blog/content/hive/index.md

 {% end %}
 <!-- prettier-ignore-end -->

-Interestingly, Valen does not use separate `homeConfigurations` but he incluse home manager config into `nixosConfigurations`.
+Interestingly, Valen does not use separate `homeConfigurations`, but instead includes the home manager config into `nixosConfigurations`.

 {{ end() }}

 # Dream Cell Structure

-I challenged myself to draw a scheme in principle same as Standard, but from my own perspective of what I have included in my NixOS configuration.
+I challenged myself to create a scheme that is essentially the same as Standard, but based on my own perspective and the elements I have included in my NixOS configuration.

-In my previous repository I had nixos and user configurations separately defined and separately installable.
-So I wanted to preserve this, not sure if it is more correct, but I am just used to it.
+In my previous repository, I had separate definitions for nixos and user configurations, which could be installed separately.
+I wanted to maintain this setup because I am accustomed to it, although I'm not sure if it is the most correct approach.

-Next I wanted to avoid usage of `profiles` and `suites` and choose more descriptive names.
+Next, I wanted to avoid using `profiles` and `suites` and instead choose more descriptive names.
 I came up with the following hierarchy:

 <!-- prettier-ignore-start -->